Forest Adventure Club

 What if I need to cancel?

-In line with the current government restrictions relating to COVID-19 our group numbers are small and capped, at a time when demand for sessions in the great outdoors is high.
+Our group numbers are small and capped, at a time when demand for sessions in the great outdoors is high.

 There are strictly no refunds given for missed sessions and cancellations after payment.
 This includes sessions during a term, one-off trials, camps and events.
 This is further stated on our bookings page and again during the booking process.
 You are unable to proceed with the booking confirmation without consenting to this agreement.